 Camellia hiemalis ‘Chansonette’

-Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom and heavier-textured flowers.'Chansonette'
+Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom; heavier-textured flowers; and usually smaller size.

-Vigorous, spreading growth to 3–6 ft. high, 8–10 ft. wide.
+Vigorous, spreading growth to 3–6 ft. tall and 8–10 ft. wide.
 Large, bright pink, formal double flowers.